Synthird/trigonometric-reciprocal-identities/java/README.md

 ### trigReciprocal.csc(double numberInRadians) | Returns a double in radians

-Returns the cosecant of a double in radians.
+Returns the cosecant of numberInRadians.

 $csc(number) ={{1} \over {sin(number)}}$